awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  Parallel query is typically used for the kinds of resource\-intensive queries that benefit from the hash join optimization\.
 Thus, it's helpful to ensure that hash joins are enabled for clusters where you plan to use parallel query\.
 +  For Aurora MySQL 5\.6\-compatible clusters before version 1\.23, hash joins are always available in parallel query\-enabled clusters\.
 In this case, you don't need to take any action for the hash join feature\.
 If you upgrade such clusters in the future, you do need to enable hash joins at that time\.
 +  In Aurora MySQL 1\.23 or 2\.09 and higher, the parallel query and hash join settings are both turned off by default\.
 When you enable parallel query for such a cluster, enable hash joins also\.
 The simplest way to do so is to set the cluster configuration parameter `aurora_disable_hash_join=OFF`\.
-For information about how to enable hash joins and use them effectively, see [Working with hash joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
+For information about how to enable hash joins and use them effectively, see [Optimizing large Aurora MySQL join queries with hash joins](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.

 ### Enabling and disabling parallel query using the console<a name="aurora-mysql-parallel-query-enabling-console"></a>